williamLyh/literature_for_logical_reasoning/README.md

 * [LOREN: Logic-Regularized Reasoning for Interpretable Fact Verification](https://arxiv.org/pdf/2012.13577.pdf) (AAAI 2022): Decompose the verification of the whole claim at phrase-level.
 The veracity of each phrase is 3-valued.
 The veracity of the whole claim is based on rules over veracities of all phrases.
 * [ProoFVer: Natural Logic Theorem Proving for Fact Verification](https://arxiv.org/pdf/2108.11357.pdf) (2021): Using Natural Logic and a deterministic finite state automaton.
 The veracity of a claim is determined based on the seqeunce of natural logic relations in the proof.
 Each natural logic relation is got by comparing a span in the claim and spans in a set of retrieved evidence.

+## Neuro-Symbolic Reasoning
+* [An Interpretable Neuro-Symbolic Reasoning Framework for Task-Oriented Dialogue Generation](https://arxiv.org/pdf/2203.05843.pdf) (ACL 2022): They focus on task-oriented dialogue system.
+Apply logic chain reasoning with a hypothesis generator and a reasoner(chain verfication).
+The chains and dialogue responses are triples with entities from dialogue and KB.

 ## Generation sampling
 * [CGMH: Constrained Sentence Generation by Metropolis-Hastings Sampling](https://arxiv.org/pdf/1811.10996.pdf)